pytask-dev/pytask/docs/tutorials/how_to_parametrize_a_task.rst

 How to parametrize a task
 =========================

-Often times, you define a task which should be repeated over a range of inputs. pytask has a parametrize decorator for this reason.
+Often, you want to define a task which should be repeated over a range of inputs. pytask allows to parametrize task functions to accomplish this behavior.

-Since pytask needs to track dependencies and products of tasks, there is a little bit more logic bound to the parametrize decorator which is explained in this section.

 A simple example
 ----------------

 Let us focus on a simple example.
 In this setting, we want to define a task which receives a number and saves it to a file.
-And, this task should be done for the numbers from 0 to 4.
+And, this task should be repeated for the numbers from 0 to 4.

 First, we write the task for one number.